DGP-Studio/Snap.Hutao.Docs/docs/en/statements/latest.md

 pageInfo: false
 ---

-# 🎉 Successfully Updated to Version 1.11.8
+# 🎉 Successfully Updated to Version 1.11.9

 [简体中文](/zh/statements/latest.html) | **English**

+1.11.9 is a hotfix version of 1.11.8 that addressed several critical issues.

+- **[🎉New]** Added countdown for wish history pools [#1341](https://github.com/DGP-Studio/Snap.Hutao/issues/1341)
+- **[🔨Fix]** Fixed the issue where the game launch injection option did not match the actual situation [#2134](https://github.com/DGP-Studio/Snap.Hutao/issues/2134)
+- **[🔨Fix]** Fixed the issue where enabling field of view adjustment could cause stuttering in team and some character elemental burst scenes [#2137](https://github.com/DGP-Studio/Snap.Hutao/issues/2137)
+- **[🔨Fix]** Fixed the issue where WebView might crash when it fails to pop up normally

 1.11.8 is a hotfix version of 1.11.7 that addressed several critical issues.